codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/goals-good-city-website.md

 * When your site is most heavily trafficked?
 * How often is your site down?
 * How do you communicate to your residents when your site is not working?
 * What is your plan for fixing web errors and malfunctions?
 * What is the tone of your error messages?
 * If digital services are currently unavailable, does your site provide alternative ways for residents to perform the transaction?
+This might include a phone number or a physical location.

 ## Resources